working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 #### Creating the CRD

 To start off, we define how our CRD should look like to be able to manage our IP Address.
 We do this, by creating structs in go that have all the fields our CRD shall have.
-This includes metadata, a Spec and Status fields.
+This includes metadata, "spec" and "status" fields.

 There is also a bit of operator-sdk specific code we need to add.
-This is so that the sdk can generate the openapi spec and other boilerplate code.
+This is so that the sdk can generate the openapi spec and other auto-generated code.

 ```
 // +k8s:openapi-gen=true